qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 decision of choosing a path is made by the LLM, which is the core of the agent.
 A routing agent never comes back to the previous step, so it's ultimately just a conditional decision-making system.

-TODO: diagram of an agent with multiple paths
+TODO: diagram of a router agent

 However, routing is just the beginning.
 Agents can be much more complex, and extreme forms of agents can have complete freedom to act.
 In such cases, the agent is given a set of tools and can autonomously decide which ones to use, how to